 - Those accepted will have their tuition costs covered for one year

-- Palmer has made a commitment to participate in the program at the highest possible
+- Palmer has made a commitment to participate in the program at the highest possible discount to students.

 As a provision of the bill, the Yellow Ribbon Program allows U.S. degree-granting institutions to enter into an agreement with the VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 Each participating institution can contribute up to 50 percent of those expenses and the VA will match the same amount as the institution

 Current or prospective Palmer students interested in applying to the Yellow Ribbon Program should contact:

 - Registrar’s Office, Davenport Campus, 563-884-5654, firstname.lastname@example.org

 - Student Services, Florida Campus, 386-763-2667, firstname.lastname@example.org